-The Order also inspired a real life terrorist organization of the same name that is responsible for numerous deaths.
+The Order also inspired a Real Life terrorist organization of the same name which is responsible for numerous deaths.

 And to which McVeigh may have had ties, according to Mark Juergensmeyer, author of Terror in the Mind of God — a book about religious terrorism.

 99% of everything that John Milton wrote (including, tautologically, his political tracts).

 Tom Clancy's Executive Orders has President Jack Ryan remaking the U.S. government, after most of its Legislative and Executive branch were killed at the end of Debt of Honor, by a Japanese Airlines 747 crashing into the Capitol Building while Ryan was being sworn in as Vice President.